|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This scrumptious noodle recipe 'Pad Thai Gai' is the real deal - a version of famous Pad Thai (only easier!) direct from Thailand.
 It features stir-fried rice noodles with chicken in a tangy sauce along with toppings of chopped nuts and basil.
 The noodles are stir-fried until they have that famous Thai sticky/chewy taste.
 You'll love the sweet-sour balance of flavors along with the comforting combination of chicken and noodles.
-An easy, everyday dish that is sure to bring a smile to your face.
-Makes enough to serve 2 hungry people or more.
-From my Thai kitchen to yours, I hope you enjoy this simple, wonderful Thai street food dish.
+This easy, everyday dish is sure to bring a smile to your face.

-- 1/2 lb. chicken breast (or thigh, chopped into bite-size pieces)
+- 1/2 pound chicken breasts (or thighs, chopped into bite-size pieces)

 - 1 egg